seam/migration/open18_java_ee_6/migration_steps.rst

 There were some glaring holes with it though.
 Using inheritance instead of composition, lack of being able to search for null fields, inability to perform joins, etc. Java EE 6 doesn't have anything ready to use to fill this gap.
-However, what it does have is the ability to extend the platform with portable CDI extensions!
-This migration turns to a portable extension called CDI Query to fill the gap.

-CDI Query works similar to the Home and Query classes of Seam 2 and DAO classes of the past, and quite neatly couples some of the features of JPA 2 with it.
-Creating a DAO, as per `the documentation <http://ctpconsulting.github.com/query>`_ is very easy.
-It involves an annotation and extending an interface.
-Additional queries can be added as well if needed.
-It's use of the Static Metamodel objects from JPA 2 make an excellent replacement for the Query object.
-CDI Query also supports using named queries, native queries and simple auditing.
-All wonder features out of the box.
+Fortunately a little creativity and the JPA Criteria API can go a long way.

+In this example a base dao abstract class has been created to keep things DRY.
+A similar approach could be done with composition, however, some of the type safety would be lost.
+This base class contains all of the functionality for the DAO, including a dynamic search similar to the Seam 2 Query search idea.

-To fill the Home object from Seam 2, simple backing beans which manage an instance of the entity work nicely, and little code is needed to create a full replacement, when using a CDI Query DAO to perform all the needed functions.
-For this migration each entity has a CDI Query DAO created, and also a backing bean for each entity to act as the buffer between the view and the backend.
+To fill the Home object from Seam 2, simple backing beans which manage an instance of the entity work nicely, and little code is needed to create a full replacement when using the DAO to perform all the needed functions.
+For this migration each entity has a simple (no code in the child class unless needed for queries) DAO created, and also a backing bean for each entity to act as the buffer between the view and the backend.
 These backing beans also happen to be Stateful Session beans in this instance.
 It's not required, but the advantages of SFSBs have been enumerated many times throughout the years.
 These backing beans are annotated with one of the scope annotations mentioned earlier and also with ``@Named`` so they can be used in EL.

 .. sidebar:: WARNING